gizmolab10/help.webseriously/tutorial/lists.md

 # Lists

-So, hey.
-We'll start out with a list.
-You'll likely make them a lot.
-We'll make one here.
-First, unless you already have, [[tutorial|visit webseriously]].
+Let's start by showing you how to create a list.
+You'll likely do this a lot.
+First, unless you already have, [[README|visit webseriously]].
 This is what you will see (with your actual name, of course):

 ![[first item.png]]
 The oblong at the bottom is surrounding your name, indicating that it is [[select|selected]].
 We'll now make a list for it.
 Tap the SPACE key.
 This is what you will now see: